Code-Differently-Curriculum/U5S2-WhileAndDo-WhileLoops/ReadMe.md

 #### Step 02

-In the package `partB.ex02` complete the `WhileLoop` per the following:
+In the package `partB.ex02` complete the `WhileLoop1` per the following:

     Create a program that loops through numbers - beginning at 1 and up to 1,000 As the program loops through each number, it should print out all of the even values